VirusTotal/yara-x/docs/Module Developer's Guide.md

 for importing the module in a YARA rule, in this case our module will be imported with `import "text"`.
 The `root_message` option indicates which is the module's root structure, it must contain the name of some structure (a.k.a message) defined in the `.proto` file.
-In our case the value for `root_message` is `"Text"` because we have defined our module's structure in a message named `Text`.
-This is required because your `.proto` file can define multiple messages, and YARA needs to know which of them is considered the root message for the module.
+In our case the value for `root_message` is `"text.Text"` because we have defined our module's structure in a message named `Text`, which is under package `text`.
+In general the value in this field will have the form `package.Message`, except if the `package` statement is missing, in which case it would be the name of the message alone (i.e: `Text`).

+The `root_message` field is required because your `.proto` file can define multiple messages, and YARA needs to know which of them is considered the root message for the module.
+Without this field YARA can't know which message to use.

 And here is our root structure/message: